-slow-consumer-policy.
-What should happen when a slow consumer is detected.
-KILL will kill the consumer's connection (which will obviously impact any other client threads using that same connection).
+will kill the consumer's connection (which will obviously impact any other client threads using that same connection).
 NOTIFY will send a CONSUMER_SLOW management notification which an application could receive and take action with.
 See slow consumers for more details on this notification.

 slow-consumer-check-period.
 How often to check for slow consumers on a particular queue.
-Measured in minutes.
+Measured in seconds.
 Default is 5.
 See slow consumers for more information about slow consumer detection.

 auto-create-jms-queues.
 Whether or not the broker should automatically create a JMS queue when a JMS message is sent to a queue whose name fits the address match (remember, a JMS queue is just a core queue which has the same address and queue name) or a JMS consumer tries to connect to a queue whose name fits the address match.
 Queues which are auto-created are durable, non-temporary, and non-transient.
+Default is true.

 auto-delete-jms-queues.
-Whether or not to the broker should automatically delete auto-created JMS queues when they have both 0 consumers and 0 messages.
+Whether or not the broker should automatically delete autocreated JMS queues when they have both 0 consumers and 0 messages.
+Default is true.